-Black tea is not a variety of tea.
-All teas come from the same shrub, the tea plant (Camellia sinensis).
-Their name is due to a single phenomenon: oxidation.
-Certainly, we often hear about fermentation, but the term is incorrect.
-Black tea is therefore an oxidized tea thanks to a very specific process.
+Black tea is not a variety of tea in itself.
+All teas come from the same plant, the tea bush (Camellia sinensis).
+What sets them apart comes down to a single process: oxidation.
+You may often hear the word fermentation, but that term is technically incorrect.
+Black tea is, in short, a tea that has been oxidized through a carefully controlled process.

 Oxidation (or fermentation) of black tea

-The traditional process for making black tea takes place in several stages (just like for other teas).
+The traditional process for producing black tea unfolds in several stages, much like the production of other teas.

 Withering

-Right after harvesting, the tea leaves are dried, until their moisture content is reduced by half.
-For this purpose, grids are used on which the leaves are spread, and air is blown at a temperature of 25 degrees.
-The leaves are, of course, turned and stirred regularly.
-This stage lasts about 24 hours.
+Immediately after harvest, the tea leaves are dried until their moisture content is reduced by half.
+The leaves are spread out on racks, and warm air at around 25°C is circulated over them.
+They are turned and stirred regularly throughout.
+This stage lasts approximately 24 hours.

-Here, the tea leaves are "rolled" in order to extract the essential oils.
-While this operation is now performed by a machine, some great teas are still rolled by hand.
-These are very high-quality teas.
+At this stage, the tea leaves are "rolled" to release their essential oils.
+While this is now largely done by machine, some fine teas are still rolled by hand.
+These represent some of the highest quality teas available.

 Oxidation

-This is the most important and most controlled step, from withering to rolling.
-Oxidation occurs when polyphenols come into contact with air.
-It's the same phenomenon as with apples or avocados.
-These polyphenols are normally protected by vacuoles, except when there is a "break".
-Chlorophyll also undergoes a transformation, changing the pigmentation of the tea leaves.
-The more a tea is oxidized, the blacker it will be.
+This is the most important and most carefully monitored step, from withering through to rolling.
+Oxidation occurs when the polyphenols in the leaf come into contact with air.
+It is the same process that causes apples or avocados to brown.
+These polyphenols are normally protected within cell vacuoles, but are released when the leaf is broken or damaged.
+The chlorophyll also undergoes a transformation, which alters the pigmentation of the leaves.
+The longer the oxidation, the darker the tea.

 Fixing the oxidation

-The final step of the process, fixing consists of stopping oxidation.
-The method is simple.
-The tea leaves are exposed to a heat source, for a longer or shorter time.
-Once the oxidation is stopped, the black tea is packaged and ready to be consumed as a beverage.
+The final step in the process, fixing involves halting the oxidation.
+The method is straightforward: the leaves are exposed to a heat source for a set period of time.
+Once oxidation has been stopped, the black tea is packaged and ready to brew.

 CTC

-In China, black tea is called red tea, because of the copper color that the water takes during infusion.
-This can lead to confusion with rooibos, which comes from a different plant and is therefore not a tea, but an infusion.
+In China, black tea is called red tea, owing to the copper hue the water takes on during brewing.
+This can cause confusion with rooibos, which comes from an entirely different plant and is therefore an herbal infusion, not a tea.

-They may also call it fermented tea, which is a mistake.
-Indeed, black, white, or green teas have the same preparation.
-It's the oxidation steps and their duration that change depending on what you want to obtain.
-Only yellow tea is fermented.
-For example, Pu-Erh is a yellow tea with a taste that changes over time.
+It is also sometimes referred to as fermented tea, which is a misnomer.
+Black, white, and green teas all go through essentially the same preparation.
+It is the oxidation stages and their duration that differ depending on the desired result.
+Only yellow tea is truly fermented.
+Pu-erh, for instance, is a tea whose flavour evolves and deepens over time.

-Another case of confusion is Oolong.
-Despite its color after infusion (the Chinese also call it raven tea), it is not a black tea.
-Its oxidation is between green tea and black tea.
-It is also less rich in theine.
+Another source of confusion is Oolong.
+Despite the colour it produces in the cup (Chinese speakers also call it crow tea), it is not a black tea.
+Its oxidation level sits somewhere between green and black tea, and it contains less caffeine.